GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

 mean?).
 For such data a special format of the CPTs are provided.
 Here, each category is assigned a unique key, a color or pattern, and an optional label (usually the category name) marked by a leading semi-colon.
-Keys must be monotonically increasing but do not need to be consecutive.
+Keys (if numerical) must be monotonically increasing but do not need to be consecutive.
 The format is

 +-----------------+--------+--------------+
 | key\ :sub:`1`   | *Fill* | [;\ *label*] |